Mostafa-EHD/Diabetic_Retinopathy_OCTA/README.md

 ## 3. Task 2&3 - Inference

-For the model weights for task two and three, you can download them at the following links: [model weights](https://drive.google.com/drive/folders/1p7-65yVdulbRUwMH5FQPF7qLatfwsMQx?usp=sharing)
+For the model weights for tasks two and three, you can download them at the following links: [model weights](https://drive.google.com/drive/folders/1p7-65yVdulbRUwMH5FQPF7qLatfwsMQx?usp=sharing)

 ### 3.1 Task2
 ```